eehitchcock/100_readings/preorals/answer_mjr1.md

 Like the anonymous author of the Middle English Amis and Amiloun, Chaucer too consciously deploys the traditional motive of the double in his _Knight's Tale_.
 Like in the older Middle English romance, here too it is similarly crucial to overlap the bodies and the identities of the two protagonists.

+- It is important to stress that Chaucer does not say that the two friends are identical; their similarity is confusing for the reader.

 - It is possible that Chaucer plays with our expectations about the tale.
 The two characters are supposed to be different, but they end up being the same.
 They are identified in the space of the prison, they are then different in the outside world, as they fall in love and experience different destinies, and then they become identical again towards the end.
 Whereas the author of Amis and Amiloun seems to suggest a persistent identification between the two heroes at the beginning of the narrative, an identification that is then erased by sin, the two characters of _the Knight's Tale_ initially suggest this identification, but then keep oscillating between being different and being ultimately the same.

 > And so bifel that in the taas they founde,